What Is a Cortadito Coffee? And How to Make One At Home

 Cortado vs cortadito

-As you can see, it’s easy to confuse these two drinks since they sound similar and are made in nearly the same way except for the sugar.
+It’s easy to mix up these drinks because they sound alike and are almost made the same way, but the key difference is the sugar.

 Colada vs cortadito

-A Colada is another Cuban coffee drink that people sometimes confuse with a Cortadito.
+A Colada is a Cuban coffee often mixed up with a Cortadito.

 Where Can You Get a Cortadito Coffee?